A reunion of sorts

 *sigh*

-It's been just Walter and I now for the past 7 years.
+So out popped Walter (Walt for short) and it's just been us now for the past 7 years.
 His dad's only contribution was his DNA.
-Thankfully I did not lose my scholarship for having Walter, only my housing stipend.
+Thankfully I did not lose my scholarship for having Walt, only my housing stipend.
 Therefore I had to find off campus housing.
 It wasn't easy trying to afford childcare, housing, and still make it to class on time.

 It did end up taking me longer to graduate than anticipated but I did it.
 I always had Mrs. James white trash words ringing in my ears when I was a single mom exhausted and wanting to give up.

-A few years ago I did a story on one of the most lucrative Event Coordinators in the area, Mr. Jones.
-He was enamored with my work ethic and maturity at such a young age and allowed me to work for him as his assistant.
-He was always gracious when I needed to leave to take care of Walter or when some child care emergency popped up.
+A few years ago I did a story on one of the most lucrative event coordinators in the area, Mr. Jones.
+He was enamored with my work ethic and maturity at such a young age that he allowed me to work for him as his assistant.
+He was always gracious when I needed to leave to take care of Walt or when some child care emergency popped up.
 He is a dream boss in that regard.
-It's been 3 years now and he finally agreed to let me take on my own clients as he closes in on retirement.
+As much as I appreciate him taking me on as his assistant the big money is landing a client to coordinate for.
+It's been 3 years now since he finally agreed to let me take on my own clients as he closes in on retirement.

 Today I was handed one of the more VIP clients we have in our office.
 Mr. Jones had originally delegated this client to his son, Charles.
 Charles graduated from college with what I presume was a barely passing GPA because he reminds me of the entitled a**holes that I use to go to school with.

-I presume he thinks he doesn't need to work hard cause daddy has already put in the blood, sweat, and tears to make the business a success.
+Nepotism got him in the door but he thinks he doesn't need to work hard cause daddy has already put in the blood, sweat, and tears to make the business a success.
 Unfortunately for Charles, daddy wanted him to learn the ropes from the ground up, a quality I admire.
-However Charles is epically failing.
+Charles has epically failed at every challenge laid before him.

-This client I only acquired because she fired him after 1 day.
+This particular client I only acquired because she fired him after 1 day.
 Apparently he couldn't stop oogling the clients breasts.
 He couldn't even deny it when a Freudian slip escaped him asking her "how big are those breasts" instead of "how many guests."
+Mr. James had to play negotiator or else she was going to leave a scathing review about his business.
+She stated she would return if a female would manage her event, by default of my biology I got the gig.